WonderDads is a new addition to the WonderMoms website, we found there

 The importance of balance can be mean different things to different people.
-To me, it means being
+To me, it

-of your being there for your wife and kids.
+the importance of your being there for your wife and kids.

-tend not to understand the occupational stresses as is evident when my DD8 says to me, "daddy, just use that plastic
+kids tend not to understand the occupational stresses as is evident when my DD8 says to me, "daddy, just use that plastic

 card to give you money and then you don't need to go to work anymore."
 Comical yes, but not reality.

 The other day, on Fathers Day no less, I was stuck at work completing a

 task as requested, on time and on budget.
 I arrived home to find DD8 in my bed with WonderMoms, asleep.
 Mommy woke up to